KevinVan720/animated_styled_widget/README.md

 Map<AnimationTrigger, MultiAnimationSequence> localAnimations
 ```

 It is a map between AnimationTrigger and MultiAnimationSequence.
-Currently supported AnimationTrigger are the following:
+Currently supported AnimationTriggers are the following:

 ```dart
 enum AnimationTrigger {